Our school provides a high quality educational program for all students. Students engage in a broad and balanced curriculum.

 Design and Technology

-The school participates in a Water Watch program and has facilities and resources to support teachers in their classroom programs.
 Technology is a very important part of the curriculum.
 It goes beyond simply computers and information technology to include designing, making and appraising technological projects.

 Health and Physical Education

 This includes studies of culture, geography, history and environmental issues.
+Foundation to year 6 has a strong focus on Australia.
+The year 7 curriculum is global.

 Languages other than English (LOTE)

-Japanese, Reception - Year 7.
+French, Reception - Year 7.

 Specialist Non Instruction Time